Are You a Herod or a Herald?

 First Herod Trait – Selfishness

 A Herod is cleverly selfish.
-Named, “King of the Jews,” by Marc Anthony, Herod felt allegiance to him when conflict with Octavian arose.
+Named, “King of the Jews,” by Marc Anthony, Herod claimed allegiance to him when conflict with Octavian arose.
 However, he conveniently switched, dropping any illusion of loyalty, right at the end.
 This last-minute switch secured his title.

-A title which Bible also depicts Herod fighting to retain.
+A title which the Bible depicts Herod fighting to retain.
 “Wisemen,” Herod connives, “Go to Bethlehem.
 Search diligently for this ‘King of the Jews,’ and when you find him, tell me where, so that I too may come and worship him.”
 (My very loosely and slightly opinionated translation of Matthew 2:8.)
 Herod desired the “King of the Jews’” location so he could kill the threat to his throne.
 No other would bear his title.

 In each instance, Herod cleverly fought for personal gain.
 Have you done this?
 Have you fought for personal gain this season?
 I’d wager if you haven’t, you’re not human.
 We are selfish by nature and tend to initially act in favor of our own interests.